h2oai/driverlessai-tutorials/scoring-pipeline-deployment/python/ubuntu/docker/README.md

     - Run the `batch_scorer.py` in the container such that it scores the file `/data/input.csv` and writes the predictions to `/data/output.csv`

 Execute the command `docker run -v some_dir_with_input_data:/data score_python_batch:latest`.
 Here `some_dir_with_input_data` is some directory on the machine where you are executing the docker run command.
 The file you want to score should be present in that directory with the name `input.csv`.
 The user executing the docker run command should have read and write permissions on the directory `some_dir_with_input_data` to be able to create the prediction output file `output.csv` in that same directory
+7. Once the `output.csv` is generate you can cbind the two files in linux using the command `paste -d ',' input.csv output.csv`

 Disclaimer
 ----------